ucsdmanorlab/PSSR2/docs/source/guide/workflow.rst

 .. note::

-   This section explains how to use an example **PSSR** workflow, similar to that implemented in the CLI.
+   This section explains how to use an example **PSSR2** workflow, similar to that implemented in the CLI.
    It does not necessarily apply to all use cases and is meant to be expanded upon.